warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---EDIT---

-## Abstract syntax tree
+## ~ Abstract syntax tree

-When a user creates a new intent, a tokenizer breaks down the intent definition into tokens, where each token represents the smallest atomic element of the intent specific language.
+When a user creates a new intent, a tokenizer breaks down the intent definition into tokens, where each token represents the smallest atomic element of the intent-specific language.
 A recursive descent parser validates that the intent definition is syntactically valid.
 It reads the resulting token stream and creates an abstract syntax tree (AST).
 ASTs are an extensible, formal representation of the syntactic structure of an intent definition and are stored on-chain.

 ---

-## Bridging
+## ~ Bridging

 Warden has native bridging functionality built in conjunction with an industry leader.
 This will be announced soon.

 ---

+Bridging assets is another potential use case.
+In some instances - for example when an underlying asset is too expensive to slow - like in the case of Ethereum or Bitcoin, there can be value to wrapping an asset.
+An OApp developer could build a token bridge using account aggregation, that keeps an account of deposits of a given token on an address and issues the respective token balance on another chain.
+Additionally, Warden will leverage a modular implementation of Axelar’s cross-chain communication protocol, to enable rapid, programmable bridging of assets.

+---

-## Builder incentive
+## ~ Builder incentive

 A large portion of $WARD supply is allocated for builder incentives.
 A link to the relevant builder grants will be dropped shortly.

 ---

-## Chain abstraction
+## + Chain Abstraction

-Imagine you have different online accounts for email, social media, and e-commerce, each with its own username and password.
-It can be tough to remember all of them!

-Now, think of a password manager like a special notebook where you can store all your usernames and passwords securely in one place.
-Instead of trying to remember each one, you just need to remember the password for your password manager.

-Chain abstraction in Warden Protocol works similarly.
-Instead of managing multiple wallets or accounts for different blockchains separately, you can bring them all together into one "space" within Warden Protocol.
-Just like a password manager keeps your login information organized and secure, account aggregation in Warden Protocol helps you manage all your wallets conveniently and securely in one place.
+Chain Abstraction is one of the key features of Warden.
+Instead of managing multiple wallets or accounts for different blockchains, you can aggregate them in one [Space](#space) within Warden Protocol.
+Spaces allow you to use [OApps](#omnichain-application) for signing transactions and messages at any destination chain, while traditional smart contract applications only target users of a single chain.

 ---

-**Q: How does Warden offer chain abstraction?** A: Spaces are users' gateways to the mesh network of OApps and any other blockchain.
-They are identity-abstracted, privacy-preserved, and account-aggregated Warden addresses with which users can interact with OApps or entirely separate web3 applications.
-By using key ids, each OApp user can receive an infinite number of remote addresses on every ECDSA-/EDDSA-based blockchain.
-Traditional smart contract applications only target users of a single chain.
-Thanks to Spaces, OApps can sign transactions and general messages targeted at any destination chain.
-OApps can sign transactions executed on other blockchains (e.g., writing to other chains), and thanks to a direct network integration, listeners can query data and events from other chains (e.g., reading from other chains).

----

-## Delegator
+## + Delegator

-A delegator is an individual or entity that holds WARD tokens and participates in a proof-of-stake blockchain network by delegating their tokens to a validator.
-Delegators choose to delegate their tokens to validators to participate in the staking process, secure the network and earn rewards without the responsibility of running a validator node themselves.
+A delegator is an individual or entity that participates in the [staking](#staking) process by delegating their WARD tokens to a [validator](#validator).
+The purpose of delegation is securing the network and earning rewards without the responsibility of running a [full node](full-node).

-Delegators share the benefits and rewards with their validator.
-If a validator is successful, its delegator will consistently share in the rewards structure.
+If a validator is successful, its delegators will consistently earn rewards.
 Conversely, if a validator is slashed for malicious behavior, the delegator’s stake will also be slashed.
-This is why it's important that delegators perform due-diligence on validators before delegating.
+This is why it's important that delegators perform due diligence on validators before delegating.
 Delegators may also diversify their risk by spreading their stake over multiple validators.

 ---

-## Full node
+## (?)
+Full node

-A full node is a program or software client that maintains a complete copy of the blockchain ledger for a particular network.
-It’s a server running a chain’s binary (its software) that fully validates transactions and blocks of a blockchain and keeps a full record of all historic activity.
-Full nodes play a critical role in the decentralized nature of blockchain systems by independently verifying and validating transactions without relying on a central authority.
-Running a full-node means you are running a non-compromised, up-to-date version of the Warden Protocol.
+A full node is a server running a program that maintains a complete up-to-date version of a protocol with full transaction history.
+Each full node can also validate blocks and transactions in consensus with others.

+Full nodes play a critical role in the decentralized nature of blockchain systems since they perform validation independently, without relying on a central authority.
+You can run a [Warden Protocol Node](#warden-protocol-node) and become a [validator](#validator) yourself.

+---

+## + Governance

+Governance is the process of making decisions about the operation and development of a blockchain network.

 ---